ManyMath/darti/README.md

 # Acknowledgements

+- Thank you Igor "icota" Cota and Foundation Devices for pub.dev/packages/tor, the Flutter cousin of this package.
-Thank you Diego "rehrar" Salazar and Cypher Stack for commissioning work on pub.dev/packages/tor which led me to make this Dart alternative which does not require Flutter.
+- Thank you Diego "rehrar" Salazar and Cypher Stack for commissioning my work on the above.